Nichitsu 1. The Ghost Town’s Junior High School

 Zoshigaya Cemetary

 The other day I took a stroll over to Zoshigaya Cemetary, one stop down the Arakawa street-car line from where I live.
-I meant to only shoot photos, but soon realized that photos couldn’t do the scale of the place any justice, so I decided to take some footage as well:
+I meant to only shoot photos, but soon realized that photos couldn’t do the scale of the place any justice, so I decided to take some footage instead.

 Tama River Ride